 This ancient Roman sarcophagus was found in the Portonaccio quarter of Rome and is exhibited at the Museo Nazionale Romano, Palazzo Massimo.

 Starting in the 160s, Germanic tribes and other nomadic people launched raids along the northern border, particularly into Gaul and across the Danube.
 Numerous members of Germanic tribes settled in frontier regions, and after a long struggle, Marcus Aurelius and his generals managed to push back the invaders.
 The general who used this Sarcophagus must have been a senior commander of the Emperor.

 A sculptured sarcophagus is a funeral receptacle usually displayed above ground or in a tomb chamber.
-The word “sarcophagus” comes from two Greek words meaning “flesh”, and “to eat”; hence sarcophagus means “flesh-eating”.
+The word “sarcophagus” comes from two Greek words meaning “flesh” and “to eat”; hence sarcophagus means “flesh-eating.”
 Ancient Roman sarcophagi were sometimes metal or plaster as well as limestone and were popular from about the reign of Trajan.
-Marble was used for the elaborately carved and designed to be placed against a wall and were decorated on three of the sides.
+Marble was used for the elaborately carved images.
+The Portonaccio Sarcophagus was designed to be placed against a wall and was decorated on only three of the sides.
 The Romans used sarcophagi up until the early Christian burial preference for interment underground.

 - Do you fancy a “flesh-eating” monument?

 - What would you depict on your monument?

 - Museums: National Roman Museum at Palazzo Massimo

 - Sarcophagus Relief depicting the Labors of Hercules

 Exploring the National Roman Museum